Want to be more productive? Do these 5 things, according to experts.

 1. Establish a morning routine

 Research shows that successful people typically adhere to a habitual morning routine that jumpstarts their day.
-Benjamin Franklin was rumored to begin his day every morning at 5 a.m. and 2012 science-backed study published by the American Psychological Association, revealed that participants who self-identified as “morning people” reported feeling “happier and healthier than night owls.”
+Benjamin Franklin was rumored to begin his day every morning at 5 a.m. and a 2012 science-backed study published by the American Psychological Association, revealed that participants who self-identified as “morning people” reported feeling “happier and healthier than night owls.”

 A morning routine can follow a simple formula that includes some form physical exercise or movement, a healthful breakfast, and a mindfulness practice.
 This routine doesn’t have to be complicated.
 For example, you could go on a 20-minute walk, make a green smoothie and then do 10 minutes of journaling — the goal isn’t to add more to your plate, but instead, to create a positive start to your day.